ikaddoura/mobility-studio-integration/README.md

 <img src="data/studio_app.png" width="120" alt="MobilityStudio Logo">

 This project is a slightly modified version of the `matsim-example-project`, utilizing MATSim as a library.
-It extends MATSim's default Graphical User Interface (GUI) by adding a dedicated configuration editor.
+It extends MATSim's default Graphical User Interface (GUI) by adding a dedicated configuration editor and an AI integration "MATSim Copilot".

 The primary goal is to build a "fat" executable JAR file that can be embedded directly into the **MobilityStudio** application.
 This integration allows users to open the MATSim configuration editor and launch MATSim simulation runs seamlessly from within the MobilityStudio environment.